paypal-examples/.github/profile/README.md

 - The PayPal SDKs can be found in the [PayPal GitHub](https://github.com/paypal) organization.

-- Sample applications can be found here, in the [PayPal Developer GitHub](https://github.com/paypal-examples) organization.
+- Sample applications can be found here, in the [PayPal Examples GitHub](https://github.com/paypal-examples) organization.

 # 🤠 Developer Community